maxseveryn/pixel-valley/README.md

 # PixelValley

-Pixel art canvas where users can place pixels, choose colors, and create digital masterpieces together.
+Pixel art canvas where users can place pixels, choose colors, and create pixel-arts together.
 Features include a color picker, leaderboard, chat.

 # How to run: